ThirdDegreeCancer/CS207Project/README.md

 ## Credits

-- [NicoHood](https://github.com/NicoHood/) - GameCube API *and* hardware instructions for the controller
+- [NicoHood](https://github.com/NicoHood/) - GameCube API *and* hardware instructions for the controller, as well as LOTS of help getting a working prototype.
 - Mitxela.com - Instructions on creating a Bluetooth HID device with a HC-05